superterrific/dana-byerly/src/articles/a11y-mayor.md

 ### Visible focus indication
 Visible focus indication goes hand in hand with keyboard and [switch](https://axesslab.com/switches/) usage.
 Tabbing through a site with a keyboard navigates the page by sequentially moving through each element that can receive input.
 When the element is selected it is said to have "focus".

 Links, form fields and buttons are examples of elements that can receive input, also referred to as [focusable elements](https://developers.google.com/web/fundamentals/accessibility/focus/).
-It's crucial to visibly indicate that an element has focus to allow visitors to quickly orient their location on the page.
+It's crucial to visibly indicate that an element has focus to allow sighted visitors to quickly orient their location on the page.

  [Web Content Accessibility Guidelines (WCAG) AA standards](https://www.w3.org/WAI/WCAG22/Understanding/focus-appearance-minimum.html) requires focused elements to have a 3:1 color contrast ratio between the element and its background.